How Vyvanse Can Help with Socializing

 - Balance Social Time with Breaks:

 - Socializing can be mentally taxing, even with medication.
 Take short breaks during long events to recharge your energy and prevent overstimulation.
+Read “Is Dating Hard for People with ADHD?” especially if you are dating.

 When I started taking Vyvanse, I noticed I could stay more focused during conversations with friends.
 However, I also felt slightly “too aware” of what I was saying at first, which made me second-guess myself.
 Over time, I learned to trust the medication and find a balance that worked for me.